 - Zone picking: for this method to work, the layout of the warehouse must be divided into zones.
 Each zone has its own team.
 Employees pick SKUs from specific zones and then pass off the carton to a different zone.
 Once all the SKUs are retrieved, the carton is packed and shipped through a central location.

 To increase order picking efficiency, you will require the following equipment:

-- Pallet jacks: pallet jacks can either be manual or electric-powered.
+- Pallet jacks: pallet jacks can either be hand pallet jacks or electric pallet trucks.
 They can be used to move items from one place to another.

 Apart from that, you will also require:

 - Dock boards and container ramps